ctb/titus-blog/src/2015-how-should-we-think-about-research-software.rst

 pretty loud-mouthed about wanting *good quality* (or at least *better quality*) software out there in the bioinformatics world!

 So what gives?
-I felt that the new *technique* looked pretty awesome, and would be tremendously useful, while the implementation was (as stated) unlikely to be something I (or others) used.
+I felt that the new *theory* looked pretty awesome, and would be tremendously useful, while the implementation was (as stated) unlikely to be something I (or others) used.
+So what?
+Publish!

 I think this highlights that there are two *different* possible goals for bioinformatics papers.
 One goal is the standard scientific goal: